koh-gt/ferrite-core/doc/mweb/mining-changes.md

 # MWEB - Mining Changes

-Starting with Litecoin Core release v0.21.2, changes have been made to `getblocktemplate` to support mining blocks with MWEB data. `getblocktemplate` does not yet provide consumers control over which MWEB transactions can be included in a block, and instead builds the MWEB and integrating transactions for you.
+Starting with Ferrite Core release v0.21.2, changes have been made to `getblocktemplate` to support mining blocks with MWEB data. `getblocktemplate` does not yet provide consumers control over which MWEB transactions can be included in a block, and instead builds the MWEB and integrating transactions for you.
 Though changes do need to be made to pool software, those changes should be very minimal.

 ### Required Pool Software Changes